TuftsCTSI/N3C/scripts/Jupyter/icd10cm-to-ohdsi-mapping-viewer/readme.md

-# ICD-10-CM to OHDSI Mappings Jupyter Notebook
+# Jupyter Notebook: ICD10CM-to-OHDSI Mapping Viewer

-This Jupyter notebook offers an efficient workflow to fetch, process, and interactively explore the mappings from ICD-10-CM codes to OHDSI Standardized Vocabularies, complete with detailed mapping precision metadata.
+This Jupyter notebook offers an efficient workflow to fetch, process, and explore the mappings from ICD10CM codes to OHDSI Standardized Vocabularies, complete with detailed mapping precision metadata.

 ## Features
-* Automated download: The code automatically fetches the most recent mapping Excel file from a provided GitHub link.
-* Excel to CSV conversion: The notebook reads the "ICD10CM-to-OHDSI-Mappings" tab from the Excel file and saves it as a CSV file.
-* Optimized search: Users can efficiently search through the mappings using specified columns with an interactive search bar.
+* Automated XLSX download
+* XLSX to CSV conversion
+* Search for ICD codes, code descriptions, and mapping metadata
+* Mapping statistics
+* QA
+* Dashboards

 ## Usage
-* Run the notebook: Execute all cells to perform the download, conversion, and initialize the search bar.
-* Interactive search: Use the search bar widget to search for specific ICD codes, descriptions, or mapping precision metadata present in the predefined search columns.
-Results will be displayed directly below the search bar.
+* Run the notebook
+* Analyze the results

 ## Dependencies:
-* pandas
-* requests
-* ipywidgets
-* openpyxl
+- `pandas`
+- `requests`
+- `ipywidgets`
+- `IPython`
+- `matplotlib`
+- `seaborn`

 Ensure all dependencies are installed in your Jupyter environment for seamless execution.